B-UMMI/Chewie-NS/docs/getting_started/installation.rst

 ::::::::::::::

 To install docker-compose, you need to have installed docker beforehand.
-The installation instructions can be followed here: https://docs.docker.com/compose/install/
+The installation instructions for Docker-compose can be found here: https://docs.docker.com/compose/install/

 Create self-signed certificates
 -------------------------------

-A local instance of Chewie-NS will have `SSL <https://www.ssl.com/faqs/faq-what-is-ssl/>`_ support, just like the public website, which means that, at the bare minimum, we need to generate self-signed certificates.
+A local instance of Chewie-NS will have `SSL <https://www.ssl.com/faqs/faq-what-is-ssl/>`_ support, just like the public website, which means that at least we need to generate self-signed certificates.

 For starters, create a new directory on the root of the repo named "self-certs". ::